JoseAntFer/pyny3d/README.rst

 ------------
 Disclaimer
 ~~~~~~~~~~
-`pyny3d` is developing in a educational and reseach environment by
+*pyny3d* is being developed in a educational and reseach environment by
-civil engineers in order to create a **very easy to use and intuitive**
+a civil engineer with the aim of creating a **very easy to use and intuitive**
 library.
 For these reason, I do not recommend to use it in applications
 where geometries could be very complex or if the performance is a determinant
 factor.